© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of chapel on Brent Hill is a scheduled monument protected by Historic England under reference 1002610.
 View the official record →

-The remains of a chapel on Brent Hill is an ancient monument located in Devon, England.
+The remains of the chapel on Brent Hill is a medieval religious structure located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002610.

 Remains of chapel on Brent Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002610.